 Shizuko would prefer us to have an in-depth conversation.
 She would try to convince me to change my plans and choose to attend classes nearby, close enough that I won’t have to move from our small town.
 I feel too weak now to repeat my answers.
 I urge her to continue walking with me.

 We reach another set of stairs that descend further.
 These ones are made of rusted metal, and look like they belong in a long-abandoned construction site.
 The moss has managed to conquer these metallic floors as well.
 I step over a couple of broken branches.
 In the last stretch of stairs that ends at the riverbank, the overgrown bushes and branches have encroached so much of the space that as we continue descending, we have to push them away with our forearms or let them bend against our bodies.

 We reach the foot of the metallic steps: a curved stretch of cement about the size of a bed.
 If we sat on its edge, our shoes would almost touch the clear water.
 Down here, the nearby trees and dense vegetation hide us from the world.
 Many times we sat here to talk, to make out, to make love, away from our relatives and anyone who knows us.

 Shizuko drinks tea from her bottle.
 When she lowers it, I hug her by the waist and kiss her wet lips.
 Her saliva tastes like lemon.
 I close my eyes and wish to lose myself in these sensations: Shizuko’s tongue is caressing mine, and her hands are stroking my back.

 When we pull away, she hugs me tightly.

-“I wish days like this never ended,” Shizuko says softly.
-“I’d like to live in a house that’s been standing for thousands of years.”
-She takes my hand and squeezes it hard, as if trying to get some warmth from me.
-“I’ve always wanted to make something that would last forever.”
+“I’d like to live in a house that’s been standing for thousands of years,” Shizuko says softly.
+She takes my hand and squeezes it as if trying to extract warmth from it.
+“Can you imagine that, making something that lasts that long?”

 I hold Shizuko’s head against my chest.